Guide to North American

 United States EPR Packaging Laws

 Compared to other parts of the world, the United States is a latecomer to EPR packaging regulations.
 Nearly 20 states and the District of Columbia have considered EPR packaging bills but have failed to pass the legislation.
-However, in the past two years, four states have enacted EPR laws for packaging, and 11 states introduced packaging-related EPR bills in 2023.
+However, in the past three years, five states have enacted EPR laws for packaging, and 9 states introduced or amended packaging-related EPR bills in 2024.

-Below, we break down four U.S. states with EPR packaging laws on the books.
+Below, we break down five U.S. states with EPR packaging laws on the books.

 California